DiddiLeija/DiddiLeija/README.md

 GitHub made a list to describe myself on this `README` file.
 I extended it and got this (somehow funny) description:

-- :telescope: I’m currently working on Python packages and games.
+- :telescope: I’m currently working on Python projects (mostly games).
-- :seedling: I’m currently learning more about C++.
+- :seedling: I’m currently learning what [Rust](https://rust-lang.org) is.
-- :octocat: I’m currently writing code with [Atom](http://atom.io) :atom: and [GitHub](http://github.com) :octocat: [^1].
+- :octocat: I’m currently writing code with [GitHub](http://github.com) [^1].
-- :thinking: I’m looking for help with my GitHub repos \(I need ideas to make them grow\).
+- :thinking: I’m looking for help with my GitHub repos \(I need ideas to make them grow and accessible to everyone\).
-- :mailbox: How to reach me: [Send me an e-mail](mailto:dr01191115@gmail.com) or [join me on Discord](https://diddileija.github.io/find_me#discord).
+- :mailbox: How to reach me: [Send me an e-mail](mailto:dr01191115@gmail.com) or [find me on Discord](https://diddileija.github.io/discord).
 - :man: Pronouns: He/Him.
 - :fork_and_knife: Favorite foods [^2]: Calzone, pizza, tacos, steak, moussaka, etc. :yum:
-- :man_technologist: **Am I open for a new job?** Nope.
+- :man_technologist: **Am I open for a job?** Not yet.
 But maybe in the future!
-- :zap: Finally, **some fun facts and "unnecessary" stuff:**
+- :zap: Finally, **some fun facts:**
-  - :man: I am a real human, so don't worry!
+  - :man: I am a real human, seriously!
   - :man_technologist: I am a developer at [GitHub](https://github.com), a curious at [Python Discussions](https://discuss.python.org) and a bounty hunter on [StackOverflow](http://stackoverflow.com)

 <!-- Removed the following lines -- I'm looking for a better approach to say this! -->